 A great way to do so is to book an underground tour of Rome and see buildings such as the catacombs, parts of subterranean aqueducts as well as ancient houses (domus) and shops (insula).

-22 Must-See Buildings in Rome You Can’t Miss
+22 Must-See Most Famous Buildings in Rome You Want to Visit

 The Roman Pantheon is possibly the most famous domed building in Rome.
 Built by Marcus Vipsanius Agrippa, son-in-law of the emperor Augustus in 27 BC, it’s known as a temple devoted to all gods, but according to Roman historian Cassius Dio, the Pantheon was devoted to the gods of the Gens Julia (Julia dynasty).